 - the amount of each API impurity reference standard must be sufficient such that an accurate weight may be measured as part of the overall RRF determination

 - potential sources for error may be introduced if the isolated reference substance proves to be hygroscopic or unstable between the time it is qualified and the time its response factor is measured.

 Use of qNMR as an orthogonal means to determine RRFs has significant advantages to address these shortcomings.
 While NMR has historically been used as a qualitative tool for structure determination, it is also inherently a quantitative technique since the integrated intensity of a proton resonance signal is directly proportional to the number of protons represented by that signal and the sample concentration.
 Moreover, all protons in a given spectrum are equally sensitive given the appropriate experimental setup.
 Hence, NMR provides an ideal mechanism by which to quantitate a given substance, assuming the association of a unique reporter proton resonance with the substance and the number of protons the resonance represents can be established.

-A single determination of Relative Response Factors (RRFs) using Quantitative NMR (qNMR) allows for simple and accurate quantitation of impurities which eliminates the need for preparation, qualification, and storage of reference standards.
-An example of RRF determination by qNMR is available in our white paper , which demonstrates quantitation of known impurities that have variable responses to UV-VIS detection, thereby providing a more accurate assessment of impurity levels than UV-VIS response alone.
+A single determination of Relative Response Factors (RRFs) using Quantitative NMR (qNMR) allows for simple and accurate quantitation of impurities which eliminates the need for preparation, qualification, and storage of API impurity reference standards.
+For more details read our white paper , published in the European Biopharmaceutical Review, which describes how qNMR-based determination of HPLC relative response factors can provide both a more accurate and cost-effective assessment of impurity levels than UV-VIS response alone.